Mayo Clinic Social Media Network

 IHOP moved into my hometown of 35,000 people last year and as I drive by the restaurant on my activities I see a near-empty parking lot day after day.
 Sad to me as I know there are local owners.
 I thought the whole IHOb thing was funny but wondered about whether it would develop increased traffic.
 Watched for coupons or promotions in the mail but found nothing.
 To me, that was the missing link.
 Parking lot's still mostly empty.

-Liked by Jeff Bergeron, Megan Rowe, Audrey Laine Seymour, Communications Specialist, Scott, Volunteer Mentor
+Liked by Jeff Bergeron, Megan Rowe, Audrey Laine Seymour, Senior Communications Specialist, Scott, Volunteer Mentor

 Interesting article and effort.
 While I am not a big customer of IHO?
 I actually thought the IHOb thing was a marketing joke/gimmick and basically ignored it.
 That said, I am most likely NOT in their target audience/demographic! 🙂

-Liked by Dan Hinmon, MCSMN Director, Audrey Laine Seymour, Communications Specialist
+Liked by Dan Hinmon, MCSMN Director, Audrey Laine Seymour, Senior Communications Specialist

 Jump to this post